Paul

 Electric motors are widely used in the production of many

 different types of products.
-Pumps for refrigeration, fans, water
+Pumps for refrigeration, fans,

-of motor vehicles are widely adopted.
+various types of motor vehicles are widely adopted.

-In general, electric motors produce mechanical work based on some
+In general, electric motors produce mechanical work based on

-associated with electrical current.
-Under proper circumstances,
+fields are associated with electrical current.
+Under proper

-that can accelerate or decelerate an object.
+a mechanical force that can accelerate or decelerate an object.

 In general, rotating motors may easily outnumber linear motors.